Opening of the Parliament of Canada: Opening of parliament

 As the King's representative, the governor general attends Parliament to deliver the speech from the throne, although this can and has been done by the sovereign themselves or another representative.
-For example, Queen Elizabeth II gave the speech from the throne in 1957 and 1977.
+The sovereign has specifically delivered the speech only three times in Canadian history; Queen Elizabeth II in 1957 and 1977, and King Charles III in 2025.

 Accompanied by four officers of the Royal Canadian Mounted Police, the governor general usually rides in the State Landau, often accompanied by the viceregal consort, between Rideau Hall and Parliament Hill, where the governor general inspects a Canadian Armed Forces guard of honour.
 Once the viceroy is in the Parliament building, the usher of the Black Rod is again sent to call the members of the House of Commons to the Senate.
 Upon arrival at the bar of the Senate, the speaker of the House of Commons addresses their counterpart in the Senate, asserting the rights and privileges of the Commons and its members.
 The speaker of the Senate, on behalf of the governor general, responds that the Crown will "recognise and allow their constitutional privileges".
 The governor general, seated on the throne, then reads the throne speech, during which the Senate's mace is held by the Mace Bearer, who stands to the side of the throne.

 Debate

 The address is followed by a debate and vote in both houses of Parliament.
 Formally, the motion merely calls on Parliament to thank the monarch or viceroy for the speech via an address in reply.
 Until 1897, this was a more detailed message, covering the content of the throne speech point by point.
 Today, in the Senate, it takes the form of simply:

 The debate is, however, often wide-ranging, exploring many aspects of the government's proposed policies, and spread over several days.
-When the address in reply is eventually voted on, the poll is held to constitute a motion of confidence in the government, which, if lost, would result in the end of that government's mandate.
+When the address in reply is eventually voted on, the vote, if an amendment expressing a lack of confidence in the ministry is moved and carried, is held to constitute a Motion of no confidence in the government, resulting in the end of that government's mandate.
 This discussion and vote follows a symbolic raising of other matters, designed to highlight the independence of Parliament from the Crown; a practice that originated after King Charles I was tried and executed by the Parliament of England.
 In the Senate, it is Bill S-1, an Act Relating to Railways.